-The Vehicles Services WG addresses a broad range of different vehicle types ranging from automotive cars, trucks and buses, as well as trains and related mobility infrastructure.
-The increasing connectivity in vehicles enables integration of additional services as mobility solutions, which also increases the demand for security.
+The Vehicles Services WG address a broad range of different vehicle types ranging from automotives, trucks, buses as well as trains and the related mobility infrastructure.
+The increasing connectivity in vehicles enable an integration of additional services as mobility solutions, which also increase the demand for security.

-In an automotive context, a Road Vehicle is a system composed of many subsystems or functional domains which are interconnected and communicate with the outside world through one or more wired or wireless gateways.
-The modern vehicle must support a diverse set of use cases and services so it can be viewed as a composite industrial control system network with one or more external network gateways and human user interfaces.
-The growing focus on external communication has changed the vehicle security posture and threat model.
-A vehicle is now connected to other networks and susceptible to similar threats as other connected devices, such as internet of things (IoT) devices, infrastructure, backend systems and mobile phones.
+A vehicle is a system composed of many subsystems or functional domains, which are interconnected and communicate with the outside world through one or more wired or wireless gateways.
+The modern vehicle must support a diverse set of use cases and services, so it can be viewed as a composite industrial control system network with one or more external network gateways and human user interfaces.
+This growing external communication focus has changed the vehicle security posture and threat model.
+The vehicle is now connected to other networks and susceptible to similar threats as other connected devices such as internet of things (IoT) devices, infrastructure, backend systems and mobile phones.

 The Vehicle Services Working Group (VS-WG) is focused on the adoption and refinement of TCG technologies that provide trustworthy platform primitives, including Roots-of-Trust (RoT), in vehicle architectures.
 The goal is to support diverse modern vehicle uses cases such as Electric Vehicle charging, Digital Car Key, Autonomous Driving capabilities, and Secure Over-the-Air updates.
 These trustworthy platform primitives can be enforced by hardware RoTs that provide identity, confidentiality, integrity, availability, and attestation via architectural concepts such as measured boot and secure execution environments.